btbytes/ats-guide/ats-guide.md

 ## Why ATS?

+This guide started as a self-directed attempt to teach myself ATS and use it for practical programming.

+It is one thing to be able to write a program in a language without ever caring how to do the same to write an entire application, a script "in anger".

+But is altoghter a different proposition to write a living software that is expected to be used and maintained for many years when the initial euphoria for "trying out" a new language has worn out.
+Specifications are forgotten, design documents are lost to bit rot and there is the inevitable loss of "trial knowledge" due to developer attrition.

-There has been much work on the importance of using formal verification methods to build software.
+Anyway, coming to ATS: there has been much work on the importance of using formal verification methods to build software.
 However, these methods haven't been adopted widely.
 One reason could be that there appeared to be a chasm betweeen the tools used in formal methods and those of the "work-a-day" programmer.
 ATS takes a programmer-centric approach to program verification that combines programming with theorem-proving using the same language syntax.
 Thus, ATS unifies implementation with formal specification.
 The name ATS stands for *Advanced Type System*.

 ATS combines the practicality of low-level, system programming with many decades of proven computer science research and development.
 In general,